-The thumbnail menu also includes actions to manipulate files: Rename, Delete, and Export (to .PPF files).
+The thumbnail menu also includes actions to manipulate files: Rename and Delete.
 Keep in mind that all imported profile data is contained within a single project file.
+Deleting a file will remove it from the project but will not delete any external files.

-Profile names can be changed by clicking the existing profiles with the right mouse button or the context menu key and selecting Rename Profile.
+File names can be changed by clicking the thumbnail and selecting Rename Profile.
+Profile names can be changed by clicking the existing profile names with the right mouse button or the context menu key and selecting Rename Profile.